evannetwork/evannetwork.github.io/docs/3000_first_steps/3400_power_apps/3410_digital_twin.md

 ---
-title: "Digital Twin"
+title: "Digital Twin Management"
 parent: "First Steps"
 nav_order: 3410
 grand_parent: "Power Applications"
 permalink: /docs/first_steps/power_apps/digital-twin.html
 ---

-# Digital Twin
+# Digital Twin Management
-The Digital Twin management is a generalized application for handling digital representations of real world assets.
+The Digital Twin Management is a generalized application for handling digital representations of real world assets.

 - For a detailed overview of <b>what a Digital Twin</b> is and how it works <b>functionally</b>, have a look at:
   - [Functional Overview](/docs/how_it_works/services/digitaltwins.html)